A potentially historic storm is bearing down on western New York state, bringing treacherous snowfall that could damage infrastructure

 "The lake effect snow from (the storm) is very heavy and may cause tree branches to fall and damage vehicles, property or powerlines.
 Watch where you park, and be aware of your surroundings if going outside," Erie County officials wrote online.

-The storm's most intense snow is expected to lash the Buffalo, New York, area, where more than 4 feet could pile, making for a historic forecast not seen in more than 20 years.
-The city's highest three-day snowfall is 56.1 inches, which occurred in December 2001, per CNN Meteorologist Brandon Miller.
+The storm's most intense snow is expected to lash the Buffalo area, where more than 4 feet could pile, making for a forecast not seen in more than 20 years.
+The city's highest three-day snowfall is 56.1 inches, which occurred in December 2001, CNN Meteorologist Brandon Miller said.

-And given the quick rate of snowfall, Buffalo may see a month's worth of snow in only a few hours.
+Indeed, given the rate of snowfall, Buffalo may see a month's worth of snow in only a few hours.
 That could make this month the snowiest November since 2000, when 45.6 inches in total fell in the city during the entire month, Miller added.

 What to expect this weekend

-Friday alone could bring more than 2 feet of snow, which would become one of the top three snowiest days on record in Buffalo, according to Miller.
+Friday alone could bring more than 2 feet of snow, which would make it one of the top three snowiest days on record in Buffalo, according to Miller.

 "Heavy lake effect snow off Lake Erie with 2-3" per hour snowfall rates will continue to result in extremely difficult travel this evening for the Buffalo Metro area east to Batavia, and also in Oswego County off Lake Ontario," the National Weather Service in Buffalo said Thursday night.